Skip to main content

 Most AI coding tools produce code that you then need to deploy somewhere.
 That creates a chain of dependencies: you need hosting, a database, authentication, environment variables, CI/CD pipelines, and ongoing maintenance.
 Taskade Genesis eliminates that entire chain.
 When you describe an app, Taskade Genesis builds it on top of your Taskade workspace.
 Your projects, documents, and data become the backend.
 AI agents become the business logic.
 Automations become the workflows.
 The app is live the moment it is created.

 This means a non-technical founder can build a working CRM in five minutes.
 Not a mockup.
 Not a prototype.
 A real CRM with data persistence, task tracking, automated follow-ups, and AI-powered lead scoring.
-And they can share it with their team, who can use it immediately in the same workspace where they already manage their projects.
+The numbers back this up: 150,000+ apps generated within 90 days of Taskade Genesis launch, 3 million+ automations executed, and a Community Gallery with 70+ curated apps across 11 categories ready to clone.
+And every app can be shared with your team instantly — they use it immediately in the same workspace where they already manage their projects.

 AI agents that actually do work.